yangjiabeiyu/FGCL4Rec/readme.md

 This repository contains the implementation of FGCL4Rec, a sequential service recommendation model that leverages frequency-guided dual-view graph learning and contrastive learning to enhance recommendation performance.

-Important Note: In this repository, the term `item` in code variables, file names and script parameters refers toservice in sequential service recommendation scenarios.
+Important Note: In this repository, the term `item` in code variables, file names and script parameters refers to `service` in sequential service recommendation scenarios.
 We retain the original code naming conventions to ensure implementation stability and avoid modifying the underlying code logic.

 ## 1. Environment Setup